What Is a Hernia?

 - Pain and swelling

-- Infection which may be indicated by redness
+- An infection which may be indicated by redness

 - Bulging (lump on surgical scar)

-- Visible protrusion (internal segment coming out of surgical wound)
+- Visible protrusion (internal segment coming out of a surgical wound)

 - Severe and persistent abdominal discomfort and pain

 - Difficulty in passing gas or bowel movement (strangulation of intestines)

 How Is an Incisional Hernia Diagnosed?